 At Lyndon, veterans are encouraged to make full use of the educational benefits to which they are entitled.
+The benefits recipient will need to identify from which program the education benefits will be received.
+Each semester, enrollments at Lyndon are verified to the agency providing the veteran's education benefits.
 If any questions arise concerning educational benefits or veteran-related problems, contact the Student Services Office.